Priscy4163/My-shiny-BMI-application/README.md

 ## WHAT IS THE BODY MASS INDEX
+The body mass index (BMI) is defined as the body mass divided by the square of the body height, and is universally expressed in units of kg/m2, resulting from mass in kilograms and height in metres.
 The BMI is used in a wide variety of fields as a simple method to assess how much an individual's body weight departs from what is normal or desirable for a person of his or her age.

 ## ABOUT THE CALCULATOR